Masters of the Maze: Round 1 (both versions)

 Three two-member teams competed.
 Each team chose one member to play the question and answer format of the game, while the other went offstage.
 At this point, the host showed distorted pictures to the players, each of which became more clear as time progressed.
 The first player to buzz in and identify the picture won ten points and a chance to answer a question about the picture for five additional points.
 The first two teams to reach 50 points won the right to enter the maze, with the first team doing so earning the right to decide who went into the maze first.
 After one team reached 50 points, the other teams played out the rest of the round, but without bonus questions.
 In the speed round, if a player buzzed in and was incorrect or unable to identify the picture, the host read a clue to the opponent without further revealing the picture.

 Before being allowed to enter the maze, the runner was briefed on the maze's layout by the "Lady of the Maze".
 In the Roth season this was simply the face of an older woman (played by Renae Jacobs); in the Lopez season, the likeness of a younger redhead woman appeared with a high-pitched voice (played by Clea Montville).
 The "Lady of the Maze" also appeared again when the runner had reached the halfway point.

 In the earliest episodes, the players were given 10 seconds for each picture, which grew clearer as time passed, and the first person to buzz-in and identify the picture won one point for each second left on the clock, and an opportunity to answer the question about the picture to double the points.
-When one player earned 50 points or more, and thus the right to enter the maze, the other players played more pictures without the clock, at 10 points per picture, until another player reached 50 points.
+When one player earned 50 points or more and the right to enter the maze, the other players played more pictures without the clock, at 10 points per picture, until another player reached 50 points.